rikZerac/product-store-micro/README.md

 > This is why I like to think about it as an 'in-line' or 'embedded' Gradle plugin.
 > It is the perfect fit to dry in a self-contained manner common build configuration across microservices defined in the same repository.

+**This build system allows also to build a Docker image for each microservice using one `Dockerfile`**.

+The [`Dockerfile`][Dockerfile] just needs to expose a build `ARG` to know which is the name of the microservice to build and delegate the build to `:<NAME>service:bootJar` Gradle task after a cleanup(`:<NAME>service:clean`).
+A second build stage defined in the `Dockerfile` copies the generated `jar` into a new image layer to not include source code in the final image built and set the entrypoint to run a container to `java -jar *.jar`.
+This way the Docker image build is agnostic of the version of the microservice(the `jar`) to be included, which is instead defined only by the microservice [application properties][applicationProperties].

 ## Further notes
 The product service aggregation `GET` endpoint consumes a live ReST API which is not the suggested `https://www.adidas.co.uk/api/products/{productId}`.
-This because it answers `403` http status code to `org.springframework.web.client.RestTemplate` instance used to consume it.
+This because it answers `403` http status code to Spring web `RestTemplate` instance used to consume it.
 I tried it out with `curl https://www.adidas.co.uk/api/products/M20324 -i` and I received back `301` or `403` http status codes as well.
 With the browser instead the API retrieves the expected product data in `application/json` MIME type.
 The request from the browser includes a `cookie` header so Adidas live API requires session management with cookies.
 I tried to implement session management with cookies within product service by writing an implementation of `org.springframework.http.client.ClientHttpRequestInterceptor` that records first response headers and add them to next requests but it didn't work, `403` was still returned.
-The session management implementation attempt is in branch `feature/product/aggregate-adidas-live-api`.
+The session management implementation attempt is in branch [`feature/product/aggregate-adidas-live-api`][sessionManagementBranch].

 The live ReST API consumed by product service in `master` is instead `https://tienda.mercadona.es/api/categories/{id}` which does not require session management.
 It uses numeric IDs instead of alphanumeric ones.
 The response `Content-Type` is `application/json`, it is localised in Spanish and describes a category of products like `Agua y refrescos` along with the related products.
 For the purposes of demoing the product service aggregation endpoint only the `name` top field of this Mercadona API is aggregated.
 Examples of products categories IDs are `12`, `13`, `15`, `18`.

-Thus by sending a `GET` request to `/product/13` the following response body is retrieved:
+Thus by sending a `GET` request to `/product/18` the following response body is retrieved:
 ````json
 {
   "id": 18,